 A little balsa glider with a good yield

-pages explain the basic aerodynamic rules you have to follow.
+Web pages explain the basic aerodynamic rules you have to follow.

 You will most often succeed to make a glider that really flies.

 Worst case, ask an experienced friend to tune it.
-But such a glider generally does not
+But such a glider

-rocket-shaped paper gliders seem to fly straight in the
+ground.
+Some rocket-shaped paper gliders seem to fly straight in the

 air but only on a short distance.
-They behave like an arrow: once
+They behave like an arrow; once

 their initial impulse is over, they will gracefully fall to the

 ground too.
 It took me years to build a little balsa glider that

 flies straight through my room, seemingly on a horizontal path.
 This

 Here are drawings of the glider:

 the vertical mast has a height of 3 mm (which leads to the 7°

 incidence of the wing).
 It is made out of 2 mm balsa plate (fibers

 vertical).
 The front of the vertical mast is situated 70 mm from the

 The body is a 250 mm rod of 3 x 3 mm pine